Vancouver On A Budget | The Best Guide To Free Or Low Cost Activities In Vancouver

 Lynn Canyon Suspension Bridge And Hiking

 There are two suspension bridges on the north shore of Vancouver.
 There’s Capilano, or there’s Lynn Canyon.
-I love both but if you’re wanting a free option, Lynn Canyon Park is your best bet.
+Both are amazing but if you are visiting Vancouver on a budget, Lynn Canyon Park is free.
 If you can manage to go early in the day during the midweek, you may be able to score a photo like the one below!
 The park is gorgeous and if you have time for a hike, do it!

 If you’re into views and hikes, another place on the North Shore that I love is Deep Cove.
 Hike up the Baden-Powell trail and go to Quarry Rock for these views!
-It’s free to hike but I always splurge on a Honey’s doughnut as a reward for the hike haha.
+It’s free to hike but I always buy a Honey’s doughnut (cheap!) as a reward for the hike.
+Very Vancouver on a budget!

 The view from Quarry Rock